 CRJ 103 Corrections Provides an overview of all phases of the American correctional system and practices, including its history, procedures, and objectives.
-Topics include: history and evolution of correctional facilities; legal and administrative problems; institutional facilities and procedures; probation, parole, and prerelease programs; alternative sentencing;

-rehabilitation; community involvement; and staffing.
+Topics include history and evolution of correctional facilities; legal and administrative problems; institutional facilities and procedures; probation, parole, and prerelease programs; alternative sentencing; rehabilitation; community involvement; and staffing.

 CRJ 104 Principles of Law Enforcement Examines the principles of organization and administration and the duties of local and state law enforcement agencies with emphasis on police departments.
-Topics include: history and philosophy of law enforcement, evaluation of administrative practices, problems in American law enforcement agencies, emerging concepts, professionalism, and community crime prevention programs.
+Topics include history and philosophy of law enforcement, evaluation of administrative practices, problems in American law enforcement agencies, emerging concepts, professionalism, and community crime prevention programs.

 CRJ 105 Introduction to Criminal Procedure Introduces the substantive law of major crimes against persons and property.
 Attention is given to observation of courtroom trials.
-Topics include: laws of arrest and search and seizure; procedures governing arrest, trial, and administration of criminal sanctions; rules of evidence; general court procedures; rights and duties of officers and citizens; and Supreme Court rulings that apply to Criminal Justice /overview of Constitutional Law.
+Topics include laws of arrest and search and seizure; procedures governing arrest, trial, and administration of criminal sanctions; rules of evidence; general court procedures; rights and duties of officers and citizens; and Supreme Court rulings that apply to Criminal Justice /overview of Constitutional Law.
+CRJ 202 Constitutional Law Emphasizes those provisions of the Bill of Rights which pertain to criminal justice.
+Topics include characteristics and powers of the three branches of government, principles governing the operation of the Constitution, and Bill of Rights and the Constitutional Amendments.

 CRJ 206 Criminology Introduces the nature, extent, and factors related to criminal behavior, and the etiology of criminal offenses and offenders.
-Topics include: scope and varieties of crime; sociological, psychological, and biological causes of crime; criminal subculture and society's reaction; prevention of criminal behavior; behavior of criminals in penal and correctional institutions; and problems of rehabilitating the convicted criminal.
+Topics include scope and varieties of crime; sociological, psychological, and biological causes of crime; criminal subculture and society's reaction; prevention of criminal behavior; behavior of criminals in penal and correctional institutions; and problems of rehabilitating the convicted criminal.

 CRJ 207 Juvenile Justice Analyzes the nature, extent, and causes of juvenile delinquency, and examines processes in the field of juvenile justice.
-Topics include: survey of juvenile law, comparative analysis of adult and juvenile justice systems, and prevention and treatment of juvenile delinquency.
+Topics include survey of juvenile law, comparative analysis of adult and juvenile justice systems, and prevention and treatment of juvenile delinquency.

 CRJ 209 Criminal Justice Technology Practicum/Internship Provides experiences necessary for further professional development and exposure to related agencies in the law enforcement field.
 The student will either pursue a study project directed by the instructor within the institution, or an internship in a related agency supervised by the instructor subject to the availability of an approved site.
-Topics include: observation and/or participation in law enforcement activities, law enforcement theory applications, and independent study project.
+Topics include observation and/or participation in law enforcement activities, law enforcement theory applications, and independent study project.